-1.04 Disruption of hydrological flows by offtake from rivers.
+- 1.04 Disruption of hydrological flows by offtake from rivers. - All available rainfall and flow data for the river catchment must be collected and assessed to provide a working model of average monthly flows throughout the year. - 2.
+A hydrological gauging plate will be established upstream of the headworks, to help define acceptable dry season minimum flows.
+The proximity and flows of tributary streams close downstream from the proposed headworks must also be assessed. - A survey must be undertaken which establishes the cumulative minimum water needs of other existing users, plus ecological requirements. - 4.
+A calculation must then be made as to the offtake that can be allowed. - 5.
+Where no flow data exist, initial minimum flows of at least 10 percent apply as an absolute minimum however where the residual flow is found to be less than 30 percent of the estimated monthly average flow PONRE will review and provide PAFo guidance. - 6.
+Offtake regimes must be refined as more

-- 1. All available rainfall and flow data for the river catchment must be collected and assessed to provide a working model of average monthly flows throughout the year. - A Staff gauging plate will be established upstream of the headworks, to help define acceptable dry season minimum flows.
-The proximity and flows of tributary streams close downstream from the proposed headworks must also be assessed. - If necessary a survey will be undertaken which establishes the cumulative minimum water needs of other existing users, plus ecological requirements. - A calculation must then be made as to the offtake that can be allowed. - 5.
-Where no flow data exist, initial minimum flows of at least 30 percent of the estimated monthly average flow are planned however if levels fall between 10 and 30% PONRE will provide PAFO guidance to the Provincial Steering Committee through PAFO.
-Flows falling under 10% are not permitted. - 6.
-Offtake regimes must
+PIS - PAFO and engineering team of the project preparation consultant, supported by environment team of Loan Implementation Consultant.

-- PIS PAFO and engineering team of the project preparation consultant, supported by environment team of Loan Implementation Consultant. - Gauging station to be installed at the start of subproject design. - 2.
-Data to be reassessed at each design review. - 3.
-Data and offtake regime to be reviewed annually from the date of starting subproject implementation.
+- Gauging station to be installed at the start of subproject design. - 2.
+Data to be reassessed at each design review. - Data and offtake regime to be reviewed annually from the date of starting subproject implementation.